Laws Governing Self-Assemblyof Firearms

 - The law also expressly prohibits individuals or companies from knowingly allowing, facilitating, aiding, or abetting the manufacture or assembly of a firearm by individuals prohibited from possessing a firearm under state law.7

 - In addition, self-assembled firearms must be compliant with the requirements of California’s Unsafe Handgun Act, which requires that handguns incorporate certain consumer and public safety features.
-See our Design Safety Standards in California policy summary for a comprehensive discussion of the Unsafe Handguns Act.
+See our Design Safety Standards in California policy summary for a comprehensive discussion of these requirements under the Unsafe Handguns Act.

 For more information about undetectable and untraceable firearms, see our Ghost Guns policy page.

 - Cal.
 Penal Code §§ 29180(b)(1); 29180(b)(2)(A).
 If the firearm is made from plastic, the serial number must be engraved or affixed on a piece of metal large enough to be detected by metal detectors and embedded within the plastic.
 Cal.
 Penal Code § 29180(b)(2)(B).

 - Cal.
 Penal Code § 29180(d).